Chicago Bears: Stadium

-Soldier Field, located on Lake Shore Drive in Chicago, is the current home of the Bears.
+Soldier Field, located on Lake Shore Drive in Chicago, is the home of the Bears.
 The Bears moved to Soldier Field in 1971 after outgrowing Wrigley Field, the team's home for 50 years.
-Northwestern University's residential neighbors objected to their playing at Dyche Stadium, now called Ryan Field.
-After the AFL-NFL Merger, the newly merged league wanted their teams to play in stadiums that could hold at least 50,000 fans.
-Even with the portable bleachers that the team brought into Wrigley, the stadium could still only hold 46,000.
-Soldier Field's playing turf was changed from natural grass to astroturf before the 1971 season, and then back to natural grass in time for the start of the 1988 season.
-The stadium was the site of the infamous Fog Bowl playoff game between the Bears and Philadelphia Eagles.
+After the AFL-NFL Merger, the league preferred their teams to play in stadiums that could hold at least 50,000 fans.
+Even with portable bleachers that the team set up at Wrigley, the stadium could still only hold 46,000.
+At first, the Bears were supposed to play at Dyche Stadium (later called Ryan Field), but Northwestern University's residential neighbors objected, and the agreement was cancelled.
+The original home of the Bears was Staley Field at Decatur, Illinois, when the team was known as the Decatur Staleys, before they moved to Chicago in 1921.